jacobtomlinson/carte-noire/drafts/untitled.md

 My phone vibrates on my desk.
 It's 6am, which means I need to get ready.
 I get out of my bed, and turn on the light.
 It's still dark outside, but I can tell sunrise will be soon.
 I change quickly, putting on the same blue jeans I wear every day, the same white socks I wear every day (okay, the same kind.
 I don't wear the same pair of socks every day), and a random shirt from my closet.
 This time, the shirt is red and says "Santa Clara County Fair 2014" on it.
 I remember going with my mom then.
 I was only 9 then.
 It was fun, but my dad couldn't go that day.
 My mom said he was busy, but when we came back, he was just watching TV.
 I stare at my t-shirt in the mirror and start to feel sad for a second, but I snap out of it and turn towards my door.
 Thankfully, my dad's room is on the other side of the house, and the kitchen is right next to my room.
 I walk quietly to the kitchen and pull out some cereal from the cupboard.

 On the way to the fridge, I grab the remote and turn on the TV, muted of course.
 As I get the milk, bowl, and spoon, I glance at the nature documentary rerun on TV.
-Dad must have been watching nature shows last night, or whatever was on this channel in the nighttime.
+Dad must have been watching nature shows last night.
 Or he just switched to this before sleeping.
 Who knows.

 It's almost 6:15 now.
 I switch to Cartoon Network and leave it on while I pour my cereal and milk.
 Commercials are playing right now.
 I eat quickly, but slow enough to time the meal with the end of the episode.
 Before I know it, it's 6:29, and the show finishes.
 I turn the TV off, sling my backpack around my shoulder, and head to the garage, where there's a side door I take to leave the house.